MahnazHabibi/BreastCancer/Read_me.txt

 Version 1.0

-The entry point of the code is the script MC_BCM.m
+The entry point of the code is the MC_BCM.m script

-To run the program, use the following arguments in the MATLAB command line:
+To run the script, use the following arguments in the MATLAB command line:

 "[Clusters] = MC_BCM(PPI,T_low,T,k,N);"

-You can also specify 4 < k < 10 and N > 0 values.
+You can specify 4 < k < 10 and N > 0.

 You can define the T_low= 0.01 and T = 10000.

-PPI is defined as a adjacency matrix (n*n) of Breast Cancer Network.
+PPI is defined as an adjacency matrix (n*n) for Breast Cancer Network.